SamMiller-19/ECE484-PhaseVocoder/README.md

 # JUCE BASED PHASE VOCODER
-ECE484

-Sam Miller
+This Vocoder was developed by Sam Miller in completion of the requirements of ECE 484 at the University of Victoria During Fall of 2024.
 ## Overview

-This repository contains the source code necesarry to implement the

-## Downloading
+This repository contains the source code necesarry to implement a phase vocoder with Juce.
+The repository contains several files.
+If you just want to use the plugin, there is a ECE484-phaseVocoder.vst3 file which can be imported into audio processing software.
+Beyond this there is a .jucer file which can be used with projucer to build the project, as well as PluginProcessor.cpp/h files which do the audio processing and PluginEditor.cpp/h files that can be used to modify the apperance of the plugin.

+To read more about the .juce framework see their documentation at https://juce.com/

-## Usage
+## Using the Plugin
 This Phase Vocoder is designed to implement a variety of features.
 This plugin can operate as a real time processing plugin or as a pre-processed plugin.
 The different adjustable items are as follows:

 ### Pitch Shift